-Just Another Thursday in Armenia
+Just an ordinary day in Armenia

 I may be living in a far and distant land, but there is nothing exotic about the start of my day in Yerevan, Armenia.
 6:30 am: I get up, race to the computer to check the e-mail.
 While I was asleep in Armenia, America was waking up and doing business and you never know what exciting news I might find waiting for me.
 Maybe somebody wants to make a movie out of one of my Harlequin romance novels.
 I can dream, can’t I?

 I sigh, shower and dress.
 It’s cold so I decide to cook oatmeal for breakfast.
 I make a guess at the cooking directions because everything printed on the box is in Russian (see photo above).
 I don’t speak Russian.
 Neither do I speak Armenian, for that matter.
 Life is a challenge that way and challenges are good for you.
 They keep you humble.
 Just trying to buy eggs here is an adventure.